RNA ligase (ATP)

 In enzymology, an RNA ligase (ATP) is an enzyme that catalyzes the chemical reaction ATP + (ribonucleotide)n + (ribonucleotide)m $\rightleftharpoons$ AMP + diphosphate + (ribonucleotide)n^{+}m.
 Their three substrates are ATP, (ribonucleotide)n and (ribonucleotide)m, and their three products are AMP, diphosphate and (ribonucleotide)n+m.
+In humans, the enzyme RNA ligase 1 is the main example of an enzyme that is known to catalyze this reaction (at least in vitro).

 These enzymes belong to the family of ligases, specifically those forming phosphoric-ester bonds.
 The systematic name of this enzyme class is poly(ribonucleotide):poly(ribonucleotide) ligase (AMP-forming).
 Other names in common use include polyribonucleotide synthase (ATP), RNA ligase, polyribonucleotide ligase and ribonucleic ligase.